-We have one accounting support staff full time whose duties include the monthly expenditures, vouchers and monitoring/reporting to the fiscal outlook to the Troop Commander.
+There are 4 accounting support staff.
+25% of their duties include MCSAP monthly expenditures, vouchers, and monitoring/reporting to the fiscal head and the Troop Commander.

 We utilize two IT support staff to monitor the connectivity and programs for, INSPECT, CVIEW, and all supporting IT forms.